 Booking information is deleted from storage when a booking end time has passed.
 Condeco only stores information for bookings in the future.

 How are bookings created in Condeco?

-Smart Calendar uses RESTful APIs to create meeting space bookings in Condeco.
+Microsoft 365 integration uses RESTful APIs to create meeting space bookings in Condeco.

 How can I see what Condeco has accessed?

 You can enable your own audit logs in Microsoft 365 and we strongly recommended that this is done.

 What level of auditing is available in Office 365 and the Microsoft 365 integration?

 The Office 365 compliance center has AD access logs as part of the Office 365 platform.
 The Microsoft 365 integration audits all interactions with Graph API.
 Only the Graph API calls are stored, not the returned data.
 Logs can be shared on a schedule.

 What security measures are available for the Microsoft 365 integration to prevent unauthorized access?